 - Initiate the action plan, such as having the student call from your office for a counseling appointment.

 - Ask if the student has any thought of suicide.
 For example, “Have you had thoughts of harming or hurting yourself?”
 Don’t ignore remarks about suicide.
 If the student shares thoughts of suicide:

 - When possible, accompany the student to Counseling Services (Admin.
 Building, Third Floor , room 301)

 - If the student is in immediate danger, call 911 or 9-911 from campus phones.

 - If it is after hours and the student is not in immediate danger, encourage the student to talk with a Dial Help counselor by phone (800) 562-7622

 - Seek consultation even if the student is not willing to go to counseling.
-Call Counseling and Wellness Services (906) 487-2538
+Call Counseling Services (906) 487-2538

 - Ignore the student.